The ultimate locals guide to the Raymond Island Koala walk

 How did Koalas get to Raymond Island and who looks after them?

-The Koalas were first introduced to this Gippsland Island in the 1950s.
+The Koalas were first introduced to Gippsland Island in the 1950s.
 Overpopulation and lack of food now plague the Raymond Island Koalas.
-With the population now around 300, that’s 250 more Koalas than the island can actually handle.
-There have been recent numbers of deaths with Koalas dying from starvation, bracken poisoning and dog attack.
+With the population around 300, that’s 250 more Koalas than the island can handle.
+There have been recent numbers of deaths with Koalas dying from starvation, bracken poisoning and dog attacks.

-This is being fixed by the volunteers who work there with some koalas being relocated and the opening of the Raymond Island Koala and Wildlife Centre.
-The Koala wildlife centre has recently moved off the island to the mainland so it can look after more koalas.
+This is being fixed by the volunteers who work there, with some koalas being relocated and the opening of the Raymond Island Koala and Wildlife Centre.
+The Koala Wildlife Centre has recently moved off the island to the mainland to look after more koalas.
 During the last 12-month period, the centre treated 52 koalas in need.
-Recently with the change of location came a change of name to Waterholes Wildlife Sanctuary.
+Recently, with the change of location came a change of name to Waterholes Wildlife Sanctuary.

 Visit Phillip Island.
 The best-detailed guide on things to do on Phillip Island